Features Skin Read Blog Support Download for iOS

 March 27, 2026 8 min read

+This post is part of the Skinventry Retinoid Guide.
 You're scrolling r/Tretinoin at 11 PM, trying to figure out if you can use azelaic acid in the same routine as your prescription retinoid.
 Half the comments say "never layer them together."
 The other half say "I use both and my skin is fine."
 Your dermatologist prescribed them on the same night.
 What gives?

 The real issue?
 Nobody agrees on the timing.